KISLY74/rsschool-cv/cv.md

 # Education
 I am a third-year student at Baranovichi State University.
+* **_I've been watching courses on Javascript, HTML and CSS on various YouTube channels.
+I read the tutorial https://learn.javascript.ru/ about JS_**

 # English level
 I have an A1 level of English on the EPAM test, but I can talk about some English topics and I am ready to learn, I also read educational articles on English.
 Taking many steps forward to improve my English.